tilayealemu/MelaNetDataSt/README.md

 ```

 ## Acknowledgement
 This data has been extracted from [ALFFA_PUBLIC](https://github.com/getalp/ALFFA_PUBLIC).
-A big thanks to:
+A big thanks to the following people (in alphabetical order):
 - ELodie Gauthier
 - Laurent Besacier
+- Martha Tachbelie
 - Michael Melese
 - Million Meshesha